ampl/ampl.github.io/docs/source/solvers/highs/options.md

       Limit on solve time (in seconds; default: no limit).

 mip:absgaptol (absgaptol, mip_abs_gap)
-      tolerance on absolute gap of MIP, |ub-lb|, to determine whether optimality has been reached for a MIP instance (default 1e-06).
+      Tolerance on absolute gap of MIP, |ub-lb|, to determine whether optimality has been reached for a MIP instance (default 1e-06).

 mip:bestbound (bestbound, return_bound)